 Do a total of 30-40 minutes of intervals.

 Cool down for at least 5 minutes and preferably include stretching!

 If you find this is too much switching back forth then increase the duration of your intervals to 2, 3, 4, or 5 minutes.

-You may choose to increase both your speed and incline at the same time if you wish.
+Alternative: You may choose to increase both your speed and incline at the same time if you wish.
 Increasing your incline will help you focus on lower body strength (remember how hill sprints are the best form of strength training for runners!) while increasing your speed focuses on targeting your anaerobic system more while making speed gains and really amping up your metabolism.

 I hope these running for weight loss workouts will breathe some freshness into your current routine!
 Let me know when you try them!

 However, if you are looking for a more structured routine then how about 12 focused weeks of challenging yourself to train for a half marathon and lose weight?
 This Challenge includes training plans + 11 weeks of different strength workouts to really accelerate fat burn!

 Or start with this free 7 Day Weight Loss Challenge to jump start your weight loss goals!

 Alright, hope to see you out there and after it!